 Designed to offer ultimate simplicity and ease of use, each model of OB7 is built with a "no programming" user interface, making job teaching simple.
 Operators physically move OB7 over a part to pick it up and place it into the machine, and OB7 learns how to perform the task.

 With 7 joints (or axes) like a human arm, OB7 cobots are highly flexible and capable of reaching around obstacles and into tighter places.
 In a machine shop environment, this extra maneuverability is highly beneficial.
 OB7 can reach around and into the machine without blocking access to the machine door.
 Unlike 6 axis robots, which would have to be placed directly in front of the machine, OB7 frees up space for operators to work.

-Today's Machining World is a bold, creative, and unorthodox attempt to bring the drama and magic of the machining and manufacturing world to readers who appreciate something informative and fun.
+Listen to the full podcast on Today's Machining World's podcast, Swarfcast. to learn more about cobot applications in machine shops and the advantages of automating with OB7.
 Today’s Machining World was known as Screw Machine World from 2000-2005.
 It has been online only since June 2011.